markcwy/gentype/README.md

 x = rad * sin(angle);
 y = rad * cos(angle);
 ```
-In order to make the numbers a little more manageable, we can convert `angle` from radians into degrees.
-This makes the math easier (from 0 - 360).
+In order to make the numbers a little more manageable, we can convert `angle` from degrees into radians:

 ```js
 x = rad * sin(radians(angle));      //this converts your input in degrees into radians.